ansin218/hugo-blog/content/programming/distinct-values-of-column-in-python-r-sql.md

 | ---------- | ------------ | ------------ | --------------- |
 ```

-## Get dimensions of table in SQL:
+## Get unique values of column in SQL:

 ```SQL
 SELECT DISTINCT(Student_Country) FROM Students
 ```

-## Get dimensions of dataframe in Python:
+## Get unique values of column in Python:

 ```Python
 # Using unique